bondy-io/bondy_docs/docs/concepts/what_is_bondy.md

 ---

 # What is Bondy
-Bondy is an open-source, always-on and scalable **application networking platform** connecting all elements of a distributed application—offering event and service mesh capabilities combined.
+Bondy is an open-source, always-on and scalable **application networking platform**{.text-gradient} connecting all elements of a distributed application—offering event and service mesh capabilities combined.

 ## What does Bondy do?
 Bondy routes application messages between Internet-connected devices such as browsers, phones, servers and IoT (Internet of Things) devices in realtime by creating an application network.

 ::: definition Application network
-An application network is a dynamic [overlay network](https://en.wikipedia.org/wiki/Overlay_network) formed by one or several Bondy nodes (a Bondy cluster) and software running on the connected devices (embedding a client library that speaks a protocol supported by Bondy).
+An application network is a dynamic [overlay network](https://en.wikipedia.org/wiki/Overlay_network) formed by a set of Bondy nodes that interconnects different types of applications and devices, ranging from web and mobile apps to IoT devices and backend microservices.
 :::

 <ZoomImg